pauljwil/pauljwil.github.io/_pages/about.md

 had the opportunity to perform with various groups along the way.
 After completing my studies, I recorded two albums featuring my original compositions.

-Currently residing in Portland, OR with my wife and two stepsons, we take every opportunity to explore the beautiful bodies of water this area has to offer.
+Currently residing in Portland, OR with my wife, two stepsons, our adorable little Chiweenie, Fernie, we take every opportunity to explore the beauty of the Pacific Northwest.

 Simplicity, humility, and effective communication are values that hold great importance to me.